Mary Pat Gleason

 Mary Pat Gleason (February 23, 1950 – June 2, 2020) was an American film and television actress and an Emmy Award-winning writer.
 From 1983 to 1985, she appeared as "Jane Hogan" on the daytime soap opera Guiding Light, for which she was also a writer.
+She is also known for her regular role as Ida in the series The Middleman and her recurring role as Mary in the comedy drama series Mom.

 Life and career

 Gleason was born in Lake City, Minnesota, the daughter of Mary Elizabeth (Kane) and Harold Clifford Gleason.
-During her high school years in St. Paul, Minnesota, she starred in a Theater St. Paul production of Once Upon a Mattress.
+During her high school years she starred in a local theater's production of Once Upon a Mattress.

 Her first screen role was the a 1982 episode of Texas, a soap opera that aired on NBC.
 She appeared on, among many others, such television series as Full House, Dear John, Murphy Brown, Empty Nest, L.A.
-Law, Saved by the Bell, Friends, and Step by Step.
+Law, Saved by the Bell, Friends, Sex and the City and Step by Step.
 She appeared in more than 50 feature films, including I Now Pronounce You Chuck & Larry, Basic Instinct, Traffic, Bruce Almighty, 13 Going on 30, The Crucible, Bottle Shock, A Cinderella Story, The Island, Killing Kennedy, and Nina.
 In one of her last roles, she voiced Professor Foxtrot in CollegeHumor's animated web series WTF 101.